 The family-friendly opera will premiere on March 19, 2022, with James Conlon conducting hundreds of amateur singers, dancers and instrumentalists of all ages, along with LA Opera’s professional soloists and musicians.
 Singers from around the world will also sing along (virtually) with the congregational hymns.
 These global performances will be shown inside the Cathedral, bringing everyone together.

 The opera depicts the moment when Jesus pauses to comfort weeping women along the way to the crucifixion.
 (This event is commemorated in Roman Catholic services as the Eighth Station of the Cross.)
-Ultimately it’s all about hope and compassion, something we all need after the past year.
+Ultimately it’s all about hope and compassion.
 And it’s suitable for audiences of any faith (or none at all); its themes of compassion and community are universal.
 We asked the composer to talk about her new opera.

 The Bible only has one sentence about these women.
 How did you fill out the story?